Utah State Library

-The Utah State Library in Salt Lake City, Utah is a division of the Utah Department of Heritage and Arts.
+The Utah State Library in Salt Lake City, Utah is a division of the Utah Department of Cultural and Community Engagement.

 History

 The Utah State Library Commission was created in 1957 when Governor George D. Clyde appointed a ten-person library commission in accordance with a recently passed state law.
 The library was originally housed in the Governor's Mansion before it moved to the state fair grounds and ultimately was moved to 2150 South 300 West in Salt Lake City.
 In 1998 it moved to its current location at 250 North 1950 West in Salt Lake City.

 Purpose

 The Utah State Library "provides funding, training, professional expertise and technical advice to library directors, staff, and trustees all across Utah."

 Programs & Services

 Library Development Program

 The Library Development Program supports Utah's libraries and librarians and promotes the improvement of library service through training, grant funding, consulting, youth services, outreach, and more.